lapatel22/ChIP-wrangler-repo/README.md

  - **Normalizing Target data**
  - **QC Report**: a report .html is generated visualizing nucleotide frequencies, spike-in target ratios, and other important quality checks
  - Downstream analysis, which can include:
-   - **DESeq2 with ChIP-wrangler**: enabling isolation of differential peaks
+   - **DESeq2 with ChIP-wrangler**: enabling identification of differential peaks
    - Generating BigWigs
    - Plotting of spike-in normalized data